 We strongly recommend that you spend some time walking around the colourful and sometimes surprising markets, as well as making time to visit to the splendid Kyaikthanlan Pagoda!

 K.S.
 Hotel – easily one of the best budget hotels that we ever stayed at, K.S.
 Hotel staff were friendly and courteous.
 Our room with private bathroom cost $25 (about €22.50)/a night.
 Book K.S.
 Hotel or check the latest prices here.

 Hotel Suggati Mawlamyaing – a modern, comfortable hotel with individual balconies and friendly staff.
 Book Hotel Suggati or check the latest prices here.

 Onwards towards Yangon

-Our last stop was in Myanmar’s capital Yangon, an easy enough drive from Mawlamyine.
-A very comfortable bus ride (which set off at 9am and took 7 hours, a slightly slower option to taking the minivan) set us back 7,000 kyat (about €4.50) each.
+Our last stop was in Yangon, an easy enough drive from Mawlamyine.
+A very comfortable bus ride (which set off at 9 am and took 7 hours, a slightly slower option to taking the minivan) set us back 7,000 kyat (about €4.50) each.

 The 2,500-year old Shwedagon Pagoda was as beautiful and as golden as we remembered it.
 Late afternoon is a great time to visit and we do advise you to stay until it gets dark, because the golden buildings are beautifully lit up and surrounded by soft candles during the later hours.

-If you are staying on for longer in Yangong, there are plenty of other sights in the capital.
+If you are staying on for longer in Yangong, there are plenty of other sights to discover.
 Sule Pagoda, Nga Gyi Pagoda and Chaukhtatgyi Pagoda are all worth a visit, whilst Bogyoke Park and Kandawgyi Park offer a quiet oasis away from the bustling city.